vovkasm/react-native-vkontakte-login/README.md

 ## Differences with origianl module

-[ ] Precompile all files, so module can be installed from git repo (no postinstall script)
+- [x] Precompile all files, so module can be installed from git repo (no postinstall script)
+- [x] Remove all linking scripts (users supposed to make it by hands, sorry...
+I need control on my sources)

 ## Compatibility